 Monmouthshire fares well on key indicators including teenage pregnancy, birth weights and breastfeeding.
-63 It has a number of Flying Start areas which provides free quality, part-time childcare for two to three-year-olds.
+It has a number of Flying Start areas which provides free quality, part-time childcare for two to three-year-olds.
 On the whole, the quality of childcare provision in Monmouthshire is very good and there is sufficient provision to meet the needs of most families.
 However, there are some gaps in provision that have been identified and need to be addressed such as a lack of childcare for children with a disability.
-64
+Engagement responses highlighted the affordability of childcare as a concern, and the potential impact this has on parents being in employment.